KrithikaKannan17/Krithika-Kannan/README.md

 ### 🌟 **Leadership & Volunteering**

-- **Marketing Coordinator & Event Coordinator** for the **Data Science Club** at the University of Waterloo:
+-  **Computer Science Club** at the University of Waterloo:
-  - Designed promotional strategies and facilitated workshops to boost engagement among students.
+  - As Marketing Coordinator, designed promotional strategies and facilitated workshops to boost engagement among students.
-  - Organized events like the **CxC Data Hackathon**, fostering a collaborative environment for budding data scientists.
+  - As Event Coordinator, organized tech events, fostering a collaborative environment for budding data scientists.

 - **Technovation Mentor** with **Women in CS (WiCS)**:
   - Guided high school students to develop problem-solving skills through coding and tech solutions.
   - Advocated for diversity and inclusion in the tech space through WiCS initiatives.
+  - Controlled the technical aspects of the event including event platform setup, live streaming, participant support, and technical rehearsals.

 - **Toastmasters Volunteer**:
   - Served as the **Master of Ceremony** at a District Level Competition in Qatar, managing event flow and coordinating with a diverse team of volunteers.
   - As the **President of Zenith Gavels Club** , I supported the gavelliers in contests, speech preparation and in their overall development by organzing fortnight meetings and club competitions.

 - **Hindu Student Council**:
-  - First Year Executive at HSC, where I led cultural events, managed tech aspects, and strengthened community bonds.
+  - First Year Executive at HSC, where I was a **First Year Executive** and led cultural events, managed tech aspects, and strengthened community bonds.

 ## 🛠 Skills & Interests

 ### 🧑‍💻 **Technical Skills**
 - **Languages**: Python, Racket, HTML/CSS, JavaScript
 - **Tools & Frameworks**: Scratch, Git, GitHub, APIs